Annie and the Queen

 However, there is rarely just two sides to any issue.
 The bard saw four sides when were four.
 Above five sides it got pretty confusing to try to keep them all in the mind at one time.
 Above six forget it.
 I'm different in this life and get confused when an issue has about 9 sides.

-[To be fair 400 years ago I could see more of the issues than I can today but more solidified.
-I'm technically better than I was 400 years ago when I was the Bard but I am not sure yet where I fall or if fall short of the Bard in the area of creativity.]
+[To be fair 400 years ago I could see more of the issues than I can today but they are more solidified.
+I'm technically better than I was 400 years ago when I was the Bard but I am not sure yet if I fall short of the Bard in the area of creativity.]

 Were there any issues which had 6 sides in the 1500's?
 Absolutely.
 The conflicts in central Europe such as those with Austria, Germany, Prussia and France almost always had at least six sides and often up to a dozen!
-Their wars often included eight countries and if you listened to any of the ambassadors from any one of those countries without listening to any others you would be convinced that they were completely in the right and everyone except their treaty partners were in the wrong.
+Their wars often included eight countries and everyone had a different 'truth'.
+Also, if you listened to any of the ambassadors from any one of those countries without listening to any others you would be convinced that they were completely in the right and everyone except their treaty partners were in the wrong.

 However, where everyone else would wring their hands over in frustration the bard saw as nothing more than a challenge or exercise to try to understand and hold all the aspects at once in her mind even though she knew it was futile as it was dynamic and would all change in a week!.